Product cascading sequences | Admins | Autodesk Support

-A cascading sequence allows one product licence to cascade to another.
+A cascading sequence allows one product license to cascade to another.
 The sequence is predetermined and you can’t change or configure it.

-A cascading sequence allows one product licence to cascade to another.
+A cascading sequence allows one product license to cascade to another.
 The sequence is predetermined and you can’t change or configure it.

 Use the interactive tool to find cascading sequences for your Autodesk products.
 Make sure to select both the correct product name and year (version).

-When possible, licences are shared to minimise total licence usage.
-However, the order in which products are launched affects how licences are initially allocated.
+When possible, licenses are shared to minimize total license usage.
+However, the order in which products are launched affects how licenses are initially allocated.

 The Assistant can help you find answers or contact an agent.